dbutz/SchoolSite-Pro-Docs/redistricting/modifyPlans/changeBoundaries.md

 ![redistrictTab](modifyImages/redistrictTab.png)
 ![start](modifyImages/start.png)

-**Use Caution when Assigning:
+**Use Caution when Assigning:**
-When assigning study areas, please refrain from using any other editing tools and only use the Undo buttion provided in this ribbon.
+When assigning study areas, please refrain from using any other editing tools and only use the Undo button provided in this ribbon.
 Otherwise, you could expereince unexpected results when moving study areas between attendance boundaries.
-Once you click 'Stop Assigning you can then use all the editing tools and the normal undo button without affecting your plan.**
+Once you click "Stop Assigning" you can then use all the editing tools and the normal undo button without affecting your plan.

 ### 2. To reassign study areas from existing schools, from the assign ribbon, click on the drop-down arrow under "Assign study areas to:" and select the school to which you wish to assign the study area(s).

 ![assignSchool](modifyImages/assignSchool.png)

-### 3. Turn on Labels to view the Boundaries.
+### 3. Turn on Labels to view boundaries names.
 Contents Pane > Right click on Boundary Plan > Label

 ![label](../label.png)